 How to get from Vienna to Bratislava

-Train – The Vienna to Bratislava train trip takes 1 hour, making it one of the easiest day trips from Vienna by train.
+Train – Train trips from Vienna, Austria to Bratislava take 1 hour, making it one of the easiest day trips from Vienna by train.
 Start your day trip from Vienna to Bratislava by train at Vienna’s Hauptbahnhof (main railway station).
 Trains depart twice per hour.

-Car – If you have your own wheels, the drive from Vienna to Bratislava (80 km) will take you just under an hour.
+Car – If you have your own wheels, road trips from Vienna to Bratislava (80 km) will take you just under an hour.

 Catamaran – A fun way to travel between Vienna and Bratislava (or vice versa) is aboard the Twin City Liner catamaran.
 The 75-minute journey along the Danube gives you a real appreciation of the importance of river transport.
 Five services operate in each direction daily.